-Technology also has brought together students in design, crafts, photography, and print and multimedia.
+Technology has also brought together students in design, crafts, photography, and print and multimedia.
 In RIT's Electronic Still Photography Laboratory, these disciplines have merged through electronics.
 Regardless of the program, RIT encourages and promotes technological innovation in all areas.

-Specialized and diverse programs
+Specialized and Diverse Programs